spinnylights/vulkan-notes/vulkan_notes.md

 #### `()` (function call, constructor)

-Covered later in their own sections.
+Covered in their own sections.

 #### `+`, `-`, `*`, `/`, `%`